sabry134/-WORKSHOP-Introduction-to-js---Create-your-discord-bot/README.md

 * Get started with your first command!

+# What about the host?

+It is enough to host the bot for 30 minutes, you will just be required to use a Captcha

 # One last thing..

 We advise you to take a look at the wiki for the commands: https://nilpointer-software.github.io/bdfd-wiki/bdscript/title.html.
 Those are very easy functions to use!
 (Probably easier than malloc!)